wahegurupal1912/resume/README.md

    ![bundle exec jekyll serve](https://media.giphy.com/media/hv51W7DZDOL2O4R8IL/giphy.gif)
 5. You can checkout a default blog site created by Jekyll at http://localhost:4000

-## Important terms
+## Jekyll Terminologies

-Here is some important things that you should know before getting started with Jekyll
+Here are some important things that you should know before getting started with Jekyll

 1. **\_includes** - This folder contains html snippets that can be included in any other html file. `{%- include footer.html -%}` will act as a placeholder and will add all the html from footer.html(which is under \_includes) in it's place.